Paul Ahlstrand: The Sunday Hang

 He continues to play all over the world, both free-lancing, and with The Paul Ahlstrand Quartet.
 "The Sunday Hang" heralds his debut as a band leader, composer and producer.

-Paul has performed with: The Temptations, Alice Cooper, Ronnie Earl, The Funk Brothers, The Four Tops, Eddie Floyd, Tim Gearan, Mandy Moore, Luther "Guitar Junior" Johnson, Rachael Yamagata, The Love Dogs, Gato Malo, Jenny Dee & The Deelinquents, Mighty Sam McCain, Nicole Nelson, Son Seals, Howard Tate, Jesse Dee, Susan Tedeschi, Frankie Valli And The Four Seasons, 10,000 Maniacs, Will Dailey, Toni Lynn Washington, Rick Derringer, Bill Janovitz, Ace Freyley and many others.
+Paul has performed with: The Temptations, Alice Cooper, Ronnie Earl, The Funk Brothers, The Four Tops, Eddie Floyd, Eddie Vedder, Tim Gearan, Mandy Moore, Luther "Guitar Junior" Johnson, Rachael Yamagata, The Love Dogs, Gato Malo, Jenny Dee & The Deelinquents, Mighty Sam McCain, Nicole Nelson, Son Seals, Howard Tate, Jesse Dee, Susan Tedeschi, Frankie Valli And The Four Seasons, 10,000 Maniacs, Will Dailey, Toni Lynn Washington, Roomful Of Blues, Rick Derringer, Bill Janovitz, Ace Freyley and many others.

 (-Lexi Kahn, and Shaun W. Wortis)